gauravxshukla/frontend-practice/quizQuestions/JavascriptQuestions.md

 **Edge case:** Closures can cause memory leaks if large objects remain referenced unintentionally.

 ---
-### 9. What is the Temporal Dead Zone
+### 9. What is the Temporal Dead Zone?
 It’s the phase between variable declaration and initialization where `let` and `const` can’t be accessed.
+During this time, the variable exists in scope but cannot be accessed, and attempting to do so results in a ReferenceError.

 **Edge case:** Accessing variables before initialization throws a ReferenceError, not undefined.

 ---
-### 10. What is an IIFE (Immediately Invoked Function Expression)
+### 10. What is an IIFE (Immediately Invoked Function Expression)?
-IIFE runs immediately after it’s defined.
+IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.

 ```javascript
 (function () {